ErikBjare/KnowTree/README.md

 The real question is how to do it in a way that minimizes the complexity of the backend and frontend so that we can iterate quickly.

 Perhaps the graph itself could be represented with Neo4j?
+(Edit: Likely overkill, relational database will probably be enough to start off with)

+How to classify learning resources in some automatized way?
+Doesn't have to be overly advanced, just have to be decent. ([Example](https://news.ycombinator.com/item?id=14337275))

 ## Datastructure